ferraridamiano/units_converter/README.md

 ```

 ## Simple custom conversion
-*Use `SimpleCustomConversion` when you are dealing with a linear conversion between the units, i.e. when a unit is `x` times a value.
-In `SimpleCustomConversion` we have to define a conversionMap between a base unit, which must have a value of 1, and all the other units.
+*Use `SimpleCustomProperty` when you are dealing with a linear conversion between the units, i.e. when a unit is `x` times a value.
+In `SimpleCustomProperty` we have to define a conversionMap between a base unit, which must have a value of 1, and all the other units.
 In the example below we say that 1€ is 1.2271$, but also 0.9033₤, and so on and so forth.*

 **Example 5**: define the currency exchange rate with their symbols (optional) and perform the conversion between two of them.